👀 See CodeTogether Security for more details

 When I’m looking at code, my editor suddenly jumps to a different file/location.
 Why does this happen?

-When you’re in a group and another member is actively editing, we allow you to break away to make quick edits or inspect other pieces of code.
+When you’re sharing a cursor with a group having an active driver, we allow you to break away to make quick edits or inspect other pieces of code.
 You remain in the group, and after you stop editing for a short time, we bring you back to the driver’s location.
-This allows you to make quick changes without disrupting the flow of a group coding session.
-However, if you’d like to code or browse independently, you can leave the group to code alone.
+This allows you to make quick changes without disrupting the flow of others who share the same virtual cursor.
+However, if you’d like to code or browse independently, you can always choose to code alone with your own cursor.

 Can participants see console output?